-His hand instinctively went to his back where he usually kept his gun before remembering he had taken it out when he’d fallen on the couch.
-The thing didn’t even notice him and Buffy didn’t react to its presence.
+Dean’s hand instinctively went to his back where he usually kept his gun before remembering he had taken it out when he’d fallen on the couch.
+The thing in the room didn’t even notice him and Buffy didn’t react to its presence.

 Until he saw something dark and long snake out of what he assumed was its mouth and Dean lost it.